 I remember a year ago I was having so much trouble vectoring my letterforms.
-I had a decent understanding of the Pen Tool, but had no idea that there are minor techniques that do wonders for your type to create those smooth curves you're looking for.
+I had a decent understanding of the Pen Tool, but had no idea that learning just a few minor techniques would do wonders for my type and help create those smooth curves I was looking for.

-This tutorial will hopefully answer all your questions regarding vectoring letterforms and vectoring nearly anything for that matter.
-The same process can be utilized for anything you compose within Illustrator.
-In the case of lettering, the key is to have relatively few anchor points while utilizing proper point placement and a variety of other tricks to perfect those curves, angles, widths, etc.
+This hand-lettering Illustrator tutorial will hopefully answer all your questions regarding vectoring letterforms—and vectoring nearly anything, for that matter.
+You can use the same process for any hand lettering you compose in Illustrator.
+In the case of hand-drawn lettering, the key is to have relatively few anchor points while using proper point placement and a variety of other tricks to perfect those curves, angles, widths, etc.

 Three things to note before we get started putting your handwriting in vector form:

-First, the process below is utilizing some work I already created in a previous tutorial.
-For your practice and experience, I suggest creating/using your own piece of lettering, rather than recreating mine.
+First, the hand lettering vector process below uses some work I already created in a previous tutorial.
+For your practice and experience, I suggest creating/using your own piece of hand-drawn lettering, rather than recreating mine.
 It's truly the best way to learn!
-I want you to take the information below and apply it to your very own lettering so you'll have a finished piece that you can truly call yours!
+I want you to take the information below and apply it to your very own lettering, so you'll have a finished piece that you can truly call yours!

 Second, this tutorial isn't about teaching you how to use/understand the Pen Tool.
 If you don't understand how it works or its functionality, I suggest reading up on that before you begin—it'll only make things easier later on.

 Third, I want you all to know that this tutorial might seem a bit jumbled up and all over the place, but I promise it's for the sake of teaching!
-I just want to share everything and anything to help your vectoring process.
+I just want to share everything and anything to help your hand-lettering vector process.
 Long story short, it won't be a streamlined beginning and end.
-There will be a beginning and there will be an end, but it'll take us some time to get there!
+There will be a beginning, and there will be an end, but it'll take us some time to get there!

 Keep an open mind, and I promise we'll create great things.
 Let's begin!